Investigating Pretrained Language Models for Graph-to-Text Generation: Related Work

+\paragraph{Pretrained Language Models.} Pretrained Transformer-based models, such as BERT \cite{devlin-etal-2019-bert}, XLNet \cite{NIPS2019_8812}, or RoBERTa \cite{liu2020roberta}, have established a qualitatively new level of baseline performance for many widely used natural language understanding (NLU) benchmarks.
+Generative pretrained Transformer-based methods, such as GPT-2 \cite{radford2019language}, BART \cite{lewis2019bart}, and T5 \cite{2019t5}, are employed in many natural language generation (NLG) tasks.

+\citet{mager2020gpttoo} were the first to employ GPT-2, a decoder-only PLM, for AMR-to-text generation and use cycle consistency to improve the adequacy.
+In contrast, we are the first to investigate BART and T5 models, which have both a Transformer-based encoder and decoder, in AMR-to-text generation.
+Recently, \citet{harkous2020text} and \citet{kale2020texttotext} demonstrate state-of-the-art results in different data-to-text datasets, employing GPT-2 and T5 models respectively. \citet{radev2020dart} propose DART, a new data-to-text dataset, and train a BART model gradually augmenting the WebNLG training data with DART data.

+\citet{hoyle2020promoting} explore scaffolding objectives in PLMs and show gains in low-resource graph-to-text settings.
+Different from the above works, we focus on a general transfer learning strategies for graph-to-text generation, investigating task-adaptive pretraining approaches, employing additional collected task-specific data for different PLMs (BART and T5) and benchmarks.
+In addition, we provide a detailed analysis aimed at explaining the good performance of PLMs on KG-to-text tasks.

 Recently, \citet{gururangan-etal-2020-dont} explored task-adaptive pretraining strategies for text classification.
 While our \textsc{lma} (see \S\ref{sec:finetuning}) is related to their \textsc{dapt} as both use a self-supervised objective on a domain-specific corpus, they notably differ in that \textsc{dapt} operates on the model input while \textsc{lma} models the output.
-We are the first to consider additional pretraining for NLG with PLMs.
+We are the first to show the benefits of additional task-specific pretraining in PLMs for graph-to-text tasks.